 The fuel system also has a sump at the lowest point of the fuel system that can collect water or sediment.
 Fuel sumping to test for water or sediment is accomplished via a sump line that is inside the fuel filler neck and is accessed through the fuel cap.
-This sumping line is routed to the lowest portion of the sump in the fuel tank.
+This sumping line is routed to the lowest portion of the sump in the fuel tank (bladder for MY17 aircraft).
 ICON supplies a fuel sumping tool with the aircraft for this purpose.

-Following are the instructions for sumping the fuel tank.
+Following are the instructions for sumping the fuel tank (bladder for MY17 aircraft).

-- 1) Remove the fuel filler cap and place on pilot's seat. - Connect the flexible rubber tube of Fuel Sumping Tool to adapter located inside fuel cap fitting.
+- 1) Remove the fuel filler cap and place on pilot's seat. - 2) Connect the flexible rubber tube of Fuel Sumping Tool to adapter located inside fuel cap fitting.